true crime

 The 500 kilometres of dramatic coastline are fringed by rugged cliffs, sweeping bays, secluded coves, and some of Australia's most pristine beaches.
 It's also home to a gamut of wildlife, including venomous Black Tiger and Pygmy Copperhead snakes, the 1.5 metre Rosenberg goanna, feral cats, and even sea lions.

-But here, in this distant isle of kangaroos and echidnas, a very non-indigenous animal has been thriving.
+But here, in this distant isle of kangaroos and echidnas, a very non-indigenous animal managed to thrive after escaping from her owners for over a year.
 What is it?

 Valerie, the miniature dachshund, had panicked and escaped her pen at Stokes Bay, on the island's north coast, disappearing into dense bushland.